Timeline Drift: How Consciousness Moves Between Probable Realities

 Transitional States and Timeline Sensitivity

-Timeline drift is most often reported during periods of instability:
+Time shifts are most often observed during periods of instability:

 • illness or exhaustion